rodrigodavies/blog/_posts/2013-12-03-whats-civic-about-civic-crowdfunding.markdown

 - civic crowdfunding
 ---

-Last week I gave a talk at the Berkman Center's Cooperation Group about my work on civic crowdfunding to date.
+Last week I gave a talk at the [Berkman Center for Internet and Society](http://cyber.law.harvard.edu)'s Cooperation Group about my work on civic crowdfunding to date.
 A central question in the group was how we define [civic crowdfunding](http://www.civiccrowdfunding.com) projects, as distinct from non-civic ones.

 Previously I had been working with this statement: "Civic crowdfunding projects are projects that provide services to communities".
 This works as a very broad first cut.
 But it needs a lot of unpacking.
 For the purposes of the talk, I proposed another approach to the problem, asking two questions: who is contributing resources (input), and what are the goods being produced (output)?
 These thoughts are a work in progress, and I'd very much welcome feedback and critique on them.